 When an employee gets injured at work, they can file a workers’ compensation claim.
 In return, they (generally) aren’t allowed to sue you, their employer, for any negligence that might have caused the injury.

 Most states have laws that dictate how much employees should be paid out and what type of benefits they should receive.
-Usually workers’ comp covers around two-thirds of an employee’s wage, but it can also cover things like:
+Usually workers’ comp covers around two-thirds of an employee’s wage before the accident or illness occurred by calculating the average weekly wage to determine the amount of workers’ comp coverage that should be received.
+And it can also cover things like:

 - Medical care

 - Compensation for any permanent injuries

 - Wage replacement for money lost while injured

 - Other benefits to certain workers (e.g. coal miners) or their dependents